 I changed in the car park (basically- slid 4 layers of clean clothes onto muddy, wet skin so mud was encased within clothing), and John and Kirsty were incredibly kind enough to offer to drive me to a tube stop on their way home- you saved my (bare) ass, guys!

 And so the final hurdle began.
 Woodford tube station to my home in Shoreditch.
-Here I was, shoeless, with dried mud all over my face, low blood sugar and looking for all intents and purposes like a homeless mad woman.
+Here I was, shoeless, with dried mud all over my face, low blood sugar and looking for all intents and purposes like a farm animal.

 People gave me a WIDE berth on that tube, I’m telling you.
 And when I was eventually spat out at Liverpool Street- well, I made a shoeless, bug-eyed beeline for burger king and stood next to the counter eating 7 chips at a time while the attendant patiently held his hand out for payment.
 People were staring.
 I just didn’t care.
 I live less than half a mile from Liverpool street station, but I was not about to attempt walking home shoeless, so I demanded a taxi driver to take me round the corner.
 He was unimpressed and as I got in said “just don’t TOUCH anything!” so I essentially hover-surfed these last few minutes home.